sinotec2/Focus-on-Air-Quality/TrajModels/CALPUFF/review.md

 ### 中國關中平原交通污染 (2022)
 - Lu, P., Deng, S., Li, G., Li, J., Xu, K., and Lu, Z. (2022).
 [Spatial Distribution of Primary and Secondary PM2.5 Concentrations Emitted by Vehicles in the Guanzhong Plain, China](https://www.researchgate.net/publication/358753894_Spatial_Distribution_of_Primary_and_Secondary_PM25_Concentrations_Emitted_by_Vehicles_in_the_Guanzhong_Plain_China).
 Atmosphere 13:347. doi:10.3390/atmos13020347.

+## Saftey Assessment
+### hypothetical case study
+The most relevant outcome is that sensitivities of the two models are generally comparable, except for the source diameter: if the SPRAY model is applied with the specific fire source option, then the concentrations result almost independent from this parameter.
+Conversely, when considering other source-types, the concentrations vary up to ± 60% within the selected uncertainty range.
+- Tagliaferri, F., Invernizzi, M., and Capelli, L. (2022).
+[A sensitivity analysis applied to SPRAY and CALPUFF models when simulating dispersion from industrial fires](https://www.researchgate.net/publication/356082681_A_sensitivity_analysis_applied_to_SPRAY_and_CALPUFF_models_when_simulating_dispersion_from_industrial_fires).
+Atmospheric Pollution Research 13:101249. doi:10.1016/j.apr.2021.101249.

 ## HRA Applications
+### Forest Fires (2008)
+- Henderson, S., Burkholder, B., Jackson, P., Brauer, M., and Ichoku, C. (2008).
+[Use of MODIS products to simplify and evaluate a forest fire plume dispersion model for PM10 exposure assessment](https://www.researchgate.net/publication/222687494_Use_of_MODIS_products_to_simplify_and_evaluate_a_forest_fire_plume_dispersion_model_for_PM10_exposure_assessment).
+Atmospheric Environment 42:8524–8532. doi:10.1016/j.atmosenv.2008.05.008.

 ### Zinc smelter in USA (2010)
 CALPUFF is an atmospheric source-receptor model recommended by the U.S. Environmental Protection Agency for use on a case-by-case basis in complex terrain and wind conditions.
 The ability of the model to provide useful information for exposure assessments in areas with those topographical and meteorological conditions has received little attention.
 This is an important knowledge gap for use of CALPUFF outside of regulatory applications, such as exposure analyses conducted in support of risk assessments and health studies.
 We compared deposition of cadmium (Cd), lead (Pb), and zinc (Zn) calculated with CALPUFF as a result of emissions from a zinc smelter with corresponding concentrations of the metals measured in attic dust and soil samples obtained from the surrounding area.